philc/book-notes/an elegant puzzle - will larson.md

     * Optimize for scope rather than org size.
       * Grow scope through "broad, complex projects"
-      * "As managers... we should really be pursuing scope: not enumerating people but taking responsibility for the success of icnreasingly important and complex facets of the organization.
-This is where davancing your career can veer away from a zero-sum competition to have hte largest team and evolve into a virtuous cycle of empowering the organization and taking on more ersponsibility."
+      * "As managers... we should really be pursuing scope: not enumerating people but taking responsibility for the success of increasingly important and complex facets of the organization.
+This is where advancing your career can veer away from a zero-sum competition to have the largest team and evolve into a virtuous cycle of empowering the organization and taking on more responsibility."
       * "There is a lot less competition for hard work."
       * "You can always find an opportunity to increase your scope and learning, even in a company that doesn't have room for more directors or vice presidents."